 The Eighth Amendment to the United States Constitution prohibits the infliction of "cruel and unusual punishments."
 Virtually every state constitution also has its own prohibition against such penalties.

-In a nutshell, the cruel and unusual punishment clause measures a particular punishment against society's prohibition against inhuman treatment.
-It prevents the government from imposing a penalty that is either barbaric or far too severe for the crime committed, and it has been applied to prison conditions.
+In a nutshell, the cruel and unusual punishment clause measures a particular punishment against society's prohibition against inhumane treatment.
+It prevents the government from imposing a penalty that is either barbaric or far too severe for the crime committed.

 The practical meaning of "cruel and unusual" has troubled courts for generations, because it is difficult to imagine that any punishment, no matter how barbarous, should be accepted simply because it is "usual."
-As long ago as 1910 the Supreme Court acknowledged that "what constitutes a cruel and unusual punishment has not been exactly decided."
+As long ago as 1910, the Supreme Court acknowledged that "what constitutes a cruel and unusual punishment has not been exactly decided."
 (Weems v.
-United States, 217 U.S. 349 (1910).)
-Today, courts have nearly read the term “unusual” out of the Amendment.
-Some have even suggested that the word was inadvertently included in the English Bill of Rights in the first place.
-(See, for example, Furman v.
-Georgia, 408 U.S. 238, 331 (1972) (Marshall, J., concurring).)
+U.S., 217 U.S. 349.)